kei-sato/homebrew-addevent/README.md

 ## select the calendar of the google account

 ```
-$ addevent -d 1 "an event"
+$ addevent -d 1 an event
 0 xxxxxxxxxxx
 1 youraccount@gmail.com
 2 xxxxxxxxxxx